kvr06-ai/rl-pong/README.md

 ## Acknowledgments

 - This project was created as an educational tool to help understand reinforcement learning concepts
 - Inspired by classic Pong gameplay and modern RL techniques
+- Special thanks to the TensorFlow.js and React communities for their excellent libraries and documentation
+- For more of my projects, tutorials, and articles, visit [kaushikrajan.me](https://kaushikrajan.me)